Azure/azure-sdk/.github/ISSUE_TEMPLATE/adp_api_review_and_signoff.md

 ### .NET

-* Upload DLL to [apiview](https://apiview.azurewebsites.net).
+* Upload a DLL to the [ApiView](http://apiview.dev/) tool.
 Link:
-* Link to samples for champion scenarios:
+* Link to samples for Champion Scenarios/Quickstart samples:

 ### Java

+* Upload the `*-sources.jar` file to the [ApiView](http://apiview.dev/) tool (e.g. `azure-core-1.3.0-beta.1-sources.jar`).Link:
+* Link to samples for Champion Scenarios/Quickstart samples:

+### Python

-* Upload JAR to [apiview](https://apiview.azurewebsites.net).
+* Upload output of our [custom API stub generator](https://github.com/Azure/azure-sdk-tools/tree/master/packages/python-packages/api-stub-generator#generate-stub-file) to the [ApiView](http://apiview.dev/) tool.
 Link:
-* Link to samples for champion scenarios:

-### Python

-* Upload output of stubgen to [apiview](https://apiview.azurewebsites.net):
-* Link to samples for champion scenarios:
+* Link to samples for Champion Scenarios/Quickstart samples:

 ### TypeScript

-* Upload output of api-extractor as a Draft PR.
+* Upload output of the [API-Extractor](https://github.com/Microsoft/web-build-tools/wiki/API-Extractor) as a PR for the [azure-sdk-for-js](http://github.com/azure/azure-sdk-for-js) repository.
 Link to PR:
-* Link to samples for champion scenarios:
+* Link to samples for Champion Scenarios/Quickstart samples:

+For all other languages, send a request to the Architecture Board to discuss the best format on individual basis.

 ## Thank you!